Travelodge (British company): Purchase by Dubai International Capital

 In August 2006, Travelodge was sold to Dubai International Capital (DIC), a United Arab Emirates-based company, for £675 million.

 In mid-2010, Travelodge bought 52 Innkeeper's Lodge properties from the Mitchells & Butlers pub chain, leaving less than half the original number of Innkeeper's Lodge hotels.
 In 2011, Travelodge announced a tie-up with British supermarket Waitrose to develop three joint sites in the UK.

 Financial restructuring in 2012

 In February 2012, DIC had to prepare a bailout package due to a large debt of £17.5 million that was added to Travelodge's balance sheet following its purchase; despite significant earnings since 2006, these could not cover the debt repayments and the company recorded a debt of £517m in 2011.
-The company undert passing to New York-based hedge funds GoldenTree Asset Management and Avenue Capital Group, as well as Goldman Sachs.
+The company's ownership passed to New York-based hedge funds GoldenTree Asset Management and Avenue Capital Group, as well as Goldman Sachs.
 On 17 August 2012 Travelodge UK confirmed that the financial restructuring would be through a company voluntary arrangement which would include: